 Our female protagonist is young and strong but distinctly feminine and will also feature in our marketing which will attract both our primary and secondary audience.

+What have you learnt about technologies from the process of constructing this product?
 Our research that we conducted during this process and the learning from setbacks led us to have a much better understanding of film making and the technologies used in it.

 Film making has had a massive impact from technologies throughout it's cycle as they are always connected together.
 Different genres rely more on it than others, like action, but you still need a story-line to make a good film.
 We found that however good or bad our equipment was, it was down to us to make a good film and the technology would only be able to make it look prettier.
 The most we learnt was about how to use the technologies to make the most out of our resources.